m1k3f/RssMedia/Notes.md

 - Issue: added NPR feed with npr.org, no feed found; added NPR feed with http://npr.org, feed found
 - ~~Issue: resolve Enclosure url on play instead of on Enclosure mount~~
 - Issue: fix service HttpClient to use correctly
+- Issue: Enclosure button shows in article, but it is not audio -> check enclosure to see if audio/video
 - Article Controls Sync button logic
 - Feed Title: ~~use FeedLink title, allow for changing on feed edit,~~ refresh Title
 - ~~Display content when no feed button selected (no articles showing): default to all feeds?~~